 The cost of addiction treatment in Ohio rehabs varies from one treatment center to another.
 Some addiction rehab programs are free while some cost hundreds of dollars a day.
 No matter what your budget is, there is a treatment center in Ohio for you.
 The opportunity to get better is accessible to anyone if they know about all the resources available that can help them.
 There are also organizations that can help you find a way to pay for certain rehabs in Ohio.

-Most rehabs in Ohio offer financial aid and they also accept insurance.
-Insurance is one of the most common ways of paying for rehab.
-The amount insurance covers depends on the insurer and what the health provider accepts.
-Types of insurances that Prosperity Haven accepts are:
+Many substance rehabs in Ohio offer financial aid or discounts for self-funded stays and they also accept insurance.
+Insurance is the most common ways of paying for rehab.
+The amount that the insurance covers and the amount the patient may subsequently need to provide from his own funds to complete payment depends on the insurer and what the health provider (rehab) accepts and is “in-network” with.
+Many addiction rehab programs only accept private or commercial insurances but not Medicaid or Medicare, some accept Medicare but not Medicaid, and many accept all forms of insurance.

 - Anthem of Ohio

 - BCBS (Blue Cross Blue Shield)

 - Medical Mutual